jestjs/jest/docs/Es6ClassMocks.md

 ### Spying on methods of our class
 Our mocked class will need to provide any member functions (`playSoundFile` in the example) that will be called during our tests, or else we'll get an error for calling a function that doesn't exist.
 But we'll probably want to also spy on calls to those methods, to ensure that they were called with the expected parameters.

-A new object will be created each time our mock constructor function is called during our tests.
-To spy on method calls in all of these objects, we populate `playSoundFile` with another mock function, and store a reference to that same mock function in our test file, so we can access it during tests.
+A new object will be created each time the mock constructor function is called during tests.
+To spy on method calls in all of these objects, we populate `playSoundFile` with another mock function, and store a reference to that same mock function in our test file, so it's available during tests.

 ```javascript
 let mockPlaySoundFile = jest.fn();